anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 }
 ~~~~
 {: #ExampleVoucherResponseWithRegSignfigure title='Example Voucher-Response from MASA, with additional Registrar signature' artwork-align="left"}

+# HTTPS operations between Registrar-Agent and Pledge {#pledgehttps}

+The use of HTTPS between the Registrar-Agent and the Pledge has been identified as an optional mechanism.

+Provided that the key-agreement in the underlying TLS protocol connection can be properly authenticated, the use of TLS provides privacy for the voucher and enrollment operations between the pledge and the registrar-agent.
+The authenticity of the onboarding and enrollment is not dependant upon the security of the TLS connection.

+The use of HTTPS is not mandated by this document for a number of reasons:

+1. A certificate is generally required in order to do TLS.
+While there are other modes of authentication including PSK, various EAP methods and raw public key, they do no help as there is no previous relationship between the Registrar-Agent.

+2. The pledge can use it's IDevID certificate to authenticate itself, but {{?RFC6125}} DNS-ID methods do not apply as the pledge does not have a FQDN.
+Instead a new mechanism is required, which authenticates the X520SerialNumber DN attribute which must be present in every IDevID.

+If the Registrar-Agent has a preconfigured list of which serial numbers, from which manufacturers it expects to see, then it can attempt to match this pledge against a list of potential devices.

+In many cases only the list of manufacturers is known ahead of time, so at most the Registrar-Agent can show the X520SerialNumber to the (human) operator who may then attempt to confirm that they are standing in front of a device with that serial number.
+The use of scannable QRcodes may help automate this in some cases.

+3. The CA used to sign the IDevID will be a manufacturer private PKI as described in {{?I-D.irtf-t2trg-taxonomy-manufacturer-anchors, Section 4.1}}.
+The anchors for this PKI will never be part of the public WebPKI anchors which are distributed with most smartphone operating systems.
+A registrar-agent application will need to use different APIs in order to initiate an HTTPS connection without performing WebPKI verification.
+The application will then have to do it's own certificate chain verification against a store of manufacturer trust anchors.
+In the Android ecosystem this involved use of a customer TrustManager: many application developers do not create these correctly, and there is significant push to remove this option as it has repeatedly resulted in security failures.
+See {{androidtrustfail}}

+4. The use of the Host: (or :authority in HTTP/2) is explained in {{?RFC9110, Section 7.2}}.
+This header is mandatory, and so a compliant HTTPS client is going to insert it.
+But, the contents of this header will at best be an IP address that came from the discovery process.
+The pledge MUST therefore ignore the Host: header when it processes requests, and the pledge MUST NOT do any kind of name-base virtual hosting using the IP address/port combination.
+Note that there is no requirement for the pledge to operate it's BRSKI-PRM service on port 80 or port 443, so if there is no reason for name-based virtual hosting.

 # History of Changes [RFC Editor: please delete] {#app_history}